 Legal Jurisdiction:

 Matters relating to any dispute or difference arising out of this tender and subsequent contract awarded based on this tender shall be subject to the jurisdiction of Ranchi Court (Jharkhand) only.
-However, matters pertaining to Regional Institutes would be resolved under the jurisdiction of the Work-Site.
+However, matters pertaining to Regional Institutes would be resolved under the jurisdiction of Courts of the Work-Site.

 Integrity Pact: